jackreimers/Injact/README.md

      - If enabled, Injact will attempt to inject dependencies into all nodes in the scene.
      - Default: `true`
    - `Search For Installers`
-     - If enabled Injact will search for installers in the scene and add them to the context.
+     - If enabled, Injact will search for installers in the scene and add them to the context.
 This saves you having to manually set installers in the inspector, but will be less performant on larger projects.
      - Default: `false`
    - `Installers`
      - A list of the node installers to be used by the context, see below for more information.